aarsonline/aarsonline.github.io/class1/tyr/README.md

 ## Non-translational functions

+Human cytoplasmic TyrRS was among the first aminoacyl-tRNA synthetases to be discovered to have non-translational functions when it was found to stimulate angiogenesis (Wakasugi et al., 2002).
+Since then, many functions of TyrRS as a regulator of cellular stress response and signaling have been discovered.
+TyrRS translocates to the cell nucleus under cell stress and can protect against DNA damage (Wei et al., 2014) following acetylation at position K244 (Cao et al., 2017).
+In the cell nucleus, TyrRS can control the expression of genes regulating protein synthesis (Jones et al, 2023).
+Human TyrRS was also shown to bind the molecule resveratrole, leading to nuclear localization and PARP1 activation (Sajish et al., 2014; Gao et al., 2019).
+These effects of resveratrol on TyrRS have been associated with neurodegeneration (Jhanji et al., 2022).
+TyrRS further regulates actin bundling (Ermanoska et al., 2023) and can stimulate platelet production by mimicking inflammatory stress (Morodomi et al., 2022).

 ## Clinical significance

 Biallelic recessive variants in the human gene YARS2 encoding the mitochondrial TyrRS cause a phenotype including Myopathy, Lactic Acidosis, Sideroblastic Anaemia 2 (MLASA2) (firstly reported in Riley et al. 2010).
+Dominant mutations in YARS1 encoding the cytoplasmic TyrRS are causative for Charcot-Marie-Tooth neuropathy (Jordanova et al., 2006).